 - Participate in Planning.
 The product owner is a key participant in planning activities at the portfolio, product, release, and sprint levels.

 - Groom the Product Backlog.
 Ensure that product backlog items are continuously created, refined, estimated, and prioritized.

 - Define and Verify Acceptance Criteria.
-Define the conditions under which the product owner would be satisfied that the functional and nonfunctional requirements have been met for each product backlog item.
+Define the conditions under which the product owner would be satisfied that the requirements have been met for each product backlog item.

 - Collaborate with the Development Team.
 To enable fast, frequent feedback, the product owner is engaged and committed to working with the development team on a daily basis.

 - Collaborate with the Stakeholders.
 The product owner works with the entire stakeholder community—both internal and external—to gather input and synthesize a coherent vision for the product.

 The critical characteristics of a product owner can be grouped into four categories: domain knowledge, people skills, decision-making ability, and accountability.